ndsurgenor/moonshot-api/README.md

 ![Star](docs/mds-star.png)

 - The Star model is accessed by appending ['/stars/'](https://moonshot-api-ff76437bf02f.herokuapp.com/stars/) to the main API url; an individual record of this model is accessed by also appending the relevant id
+- Star admin access is achieved by appending ['/admin/stars/'](https://moonshot-api-ff76437bf02f.herokuapp.com/admin/stars/) to the main API url, but requires admin privileges to access
 - The model uses GET, POST, PUT and DELETE views to list, create, update and delete stars respectively

 ### Features to be implemented